SobanAhmedK/E-store/README.md

 # E_store
-An online store having features for both buyer and seller.
+An online store having features for both buyer and seller using core DSA concepts.